atombysx/EyeRespAnalysis/README.md

 3. The saved data then are classified as running vs stationary and histograms of running vs stationary are plotted in each live script.
 4. Variables in the StimulusMouseID_X_EyeBallData.mat:
   - Variables as nx1 size cells (n is the number of experiments):
-    - area:the real pupil sizes (in px)
+    - area: the real pupil sizes (in px)
-    - pupil: pupil size/percentile(10)
+    - pupil: pupil size/10th percentile
-    - x: gauss filtered minus mean
+    - x: gauss filtered x coordinate minus mean
-    - y: gauss filtered minus mean
+    - y: gauss filtered y coordinate minus mean
     - ts: timepoints
     - ball: running speed
  - combarea, combpupil, combx, comby, combts, combball: these are combined matrice from above cell arrays.